toggl/toggl_api_docs/reports.md

 The reports API base URL is `https://toggl.com/reports/api/v2`

-Weekly report URL `GET https://toggl.com/reports/api/v2/weekly` Detailed report URL: `GET https://toggl.com/reports/api/v2/details` Summary report URL: `GET https://toggl.com/reports/api/v2/summary`
+Weekly report URL `GET https://toggl.com/reports/api/v2/weekly`

+Detailed report URL: `GET https://toggl.com/reports/api/v2/details`

+Summary report URL: `GET https://toggl.com/reports/api/v2/summary`

 ##Authentication##

 You can authenticate in the reports API **only** with your API token.
-Read more about [HTTP Basic Auth with API token](chapters/authentication.md#http-basic-auth-with-api-token).
+For HTTP Basic Auth you have to add the Authorization header with the request.
+The Authorization header is constructed as follows:
+* String with api token `xxxx:api_token` (xxx indicating user's personal token)
+* The resulting string literal is then encoded using Base64
+* The authorization method and a space i.e. "Basic " is then put before the encoded string.
+* For example, if the user agent uses 'Aladdin' as the username and 'open sesame' as the password then the header is formed as follows: `Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==`

 ##Request Parameters##